 It affects all age groups and is classified into various forms as per the appearance, location, and causative factors.
 Inflammation of the skin is the hallmark of this disorder and itching is the most prominent and common symptom.

-The exact cause of this disorder is not known by modern medical science, though certain factors which flare up irritants like preservatives, dyes and other substances added to food, synthetic clothing, wool, and various household products.
+The exact nature of eczema causes is not fully known in conventional western medicine1, though certain factors which flare up irritants like preservatives, dyes and other substances added to food, synthetic clothing, wool, and various household products.

-Many researchers agree that there is a link between eczema and asthma and/or hay fever- the very reason why doctors monitor children with eczema for future development of these two diseases.
-As found in many sufferers, stress is another trigger of eczema.
+Many researchers agree that there is a link between eczema and asthma and/or hay fever- the very reason why doctors monitor children with eczema for the future development of these two diseases.
+As found in many sufferers, stress is one of the many possible eczema causes.

 Ayurvedic Perspective On Eczema